ruby2js/ruby2js/README.md

 *  [Rails](https://github.com/rubys/ruby2js/blob/master/lib/ruby2js/rails.rb)

 As you might expect, CGI is a bit sluggish.
-By contrast, Sinatra and Rails are quite speedy as the bulk of the time is spend on the initial load of the required libraries.
+By contrast, Sinatra and Rails are quite speedy as the bulk of the time is spent on the initial load of the required libraries.

 Filters